What is the best property management software for your rental properties?

 - Paying for maintenance, repairs, and upgrades

-So, as a property management company, it’s all necessary to properly do property management accounting with a property management software like QuickBooks.
+So, as a property management company, it’s necessary to properly do property management accounting with a property management software like QuickBooks.

 Let’s start with step 1: setting up properties.